-Considering these stats major business players won’t rely on a single strong password to protect their confidential business and customer information.
-Thus, choosing between Two Factor Authentication and Multi-Factor Authentication becomes an ideal choice for concerned market players.
+Considering these stats, major business players won’t rely on a single strong password to protect their confidential business and customer information.
+Thus, choosing between two-factor authentication and multi-factor authentication is ideal for concerned market players.

-If you are also one who is planning to protect business data from cybercrimes, but confused between Two Factor Authentication and Multi-Factor Authentication.
+If you are also planning to protect business data from cybercrimes but are confused between Two Factor Authentication and Multi-Factor Authentication.
 You are at the right place.
-Here you will learn the difference between MFA and 2FA and which solution will be an ideal choice for your business.
+Here you will learn the difference between MFA and 2FA and which solution will be ideal for your business.

-2FA stands for two-factor authentication, is an additional security layer for online accounts.
-In this authentication process, users need information in addition to username and password to prove their identity.
-Some of the common examples of 2FAs are fingerprint scans, OTP, or a security question.
-Only after verification users can access their account or any other private information.
+2FA, two-factor authentication, is an additional security layer for online accounts.
+In this authentication process, users need a username, a password, and additional information to prove their identity.
+Some common examples of 2FAs are fingerprint scans, OTP, or a security question.
+Users can access their account or any other private information only after verification.

-So, the question arises why there is a need for a 2FA?
-And the answer is pretty simple – one-factor authentication is not enough or, let’s say, not efficient today.
-Cybercriminals can hack into your account and gain access to valuable information, in case they have your login credentials.
-However, an additional security layer, thanks to 2FA makes it hard for anyone to access your account even if they have your credentials.
+So, why is there a need for a 2FA?
+And the answer is pretty simple - one-factor authentication is not enough or, let’s say, inefficient today.
+Cybercriminals can hack into your account and gain access to valuable information if they have your login credentials.
+However, an additional security layer, thanks to 2FA, makes it hard for anyone to access your account even if they have your credentials.